Home » crafts » Easy Handmade Clay Mushroom Ornaments You Can DIY

 This post contains affiliate links including Amazon affiliate links.
 See our sponsor and affiliate disclosure here.

-To make your own clay mushroom ornaments, you need just a few supplies: Air dry clay, red, tan and white paint, glitter, a paint brush white craft glue and twine or ribbon.
+Air dry clay, red, tan and white craft paint, glitter, a paint brush white craft glue and twine or ribbon.
 You can find all of the supplies here.
 You can also use the mushroom making technique to create polymer clay mushrooms for the perfect addition to your fairy garden or terrarium.

 Start creating your mushroom by forming it with air dry clay

 You mushroom making begins with molding the stems and caps out of air dry clay.
-The mushroom top is formed by making a ball of clay and flattening one side so the other side keeps its rounded shape and oyu end up with a slightly flat circular shape.
+The top of the mushroom is formed by making a ball of clay and flattening one side so the other side keeps its rounded shape and oyu end up with a slightly flat circular shape.
 To make the stem, roll out a long cylindrical shapes and roll one end slightly more so it tapers at one end.

 Clay mushroom cap and bottom